 - There is very limited cell service in the park

-- It is a national park, no dogs allowed in Garibaldi Provincial Park.
+- It is a national park, and no dogs are allowed in Garibaldi Provincial Park.

 Accommodation in Squamish and Vancouver

-I have hiked in Garibaldi National Park from Vancouver and Squamish, reaching the trailhead was easy from both locations.
+I have hiked in Garibaldi National Park from Vancouver and Squamish, and reaching the trailhead was easy from both locations.
 This is a great weekend trip from Vancouver

-- Highly rated accommodation in Vancouver with good location.
+- Highly rated accommodation in Vancouver with a good location.

 Packing for Hiking in Garibaldi National Park